-Banques Populaires France The bank has different networks: Banques Populaires, Caisse d'Epargne, Natixis bank, Crédit Coopératif, Crédit Standard Caisse d'Epargne Maritime and Palatine Bank.
+Banques Populaires France The bank has different networks: Banques Populaires, Caisse d'Epargne, Natixis bank, Crédit Coopératif, Crédit Maritime Standard Caisse d'Epargne Trance and Palatine Bank.
 The products for agricultural markets are mainly from Banques Populaires (BP) whose 12 regional banks offer multi-products independently with products and conditions which can vary from one bank to another.
 All the regional banks have customers in agriculture, except BP in Northern France.
 It reaches 70.000 farmers and is active in all types of sector, without any real segmentation.
-Crédit Agricole France The leading agricultural bank with a market share of 75 to 80% and 27 million retail customers in France.
-It is an On-demand international full-service banking group with 9.3 million members and 138 000 employees.
-Crédit Mutuel France Mutual bank with two main networks: Crédit Mutuel and its subsidiary CIC (Crédit Industriel et Commercial).
-On-demand Confédération Crédit Mutuel is a national bank, CIC has regional coverage.
+Standard Crédit Agricole France The leading agricultural bank with a market share of 75 to 80% and 27 million retail customers in France.
+It is an international full-service banking group with 9.3 million members and 138 000 employees.
+Crédit Mutuel Confédération Nationale du Crédit Mutuel France Mutual bank with two main networks: Crédit Mutuel and its subsidiary CIC (Crédit Industriel et Commercial).
+Crédit Mutuel is a national bank, CIC has regional coverage.
 They mainly operate in the West of France.
-Nationale du Crédit Mutuel DZ Bank Germany DZ BANK AG, Deutsche Zentral-Genossenschaftsbank (German Central Cooperative Bank) is majority owned by Standard the approximately 1 000 cooperative banks in Germany.
+DZ Bank Germany many DZ BANK AG, Deutsche Zentral-Genossenschaftsbank (German Central Cooperative Bank) is majority owned by the approximately 1 000 cooperative banks in Germany.
 As a central bank and leading institution, it supports the operations of many independent local cooperative banks, strengthening their competitive position.
-Landwirtschaftliche Germany The Landwirtschaftliche Rentenbank implements promotional measures for agriculture and rural areas in Standard Rentenbank particular through financial instruments.
+Landwirtschaftliche Rentenbank Germany rmany The Landwirtschaftliche Rentenbank implements promotional measures for agriculture and rural areas in particular through financial instruments.
 In principle, the Bank provides loans through other banks (for example federal state promotional banks).
 In addition to standard promotional loans for agriculture and rural areas, the bank grants special and programme loans for specific promotional purposes and assistance measures.
 NordLB Germany One of the leading banks for agriculture in Germany, offering products such as loans and guarantees.
-Bespoke Volks- und Germany VR Bank eG in its present form was created on January 1, 2001 from the merger of Raiffeisenbank Südtondern / Standard Raiffeisenbank Niebüll Bredstedt-land eG and Volksbank eG Niebüll, both of which had their headquarters in Niebüll.
-VR Bank eG covers the northern part of Nordfriesland without the offshore islands Amrum, Föhr and Sylt.
-VR Bank eG has 12 branches, including 10 personal offices, one paying agency and two self-service offices.
-Volksbank Germany A regional bank of Volksbankgroup in Bavaria offering loans and credit lines for agriculture.
-Standard Hallerthauer Zevener Volksbank Germany A regional bank of Volksbankgroup in Schleswig-Holstein with a high share of financing agriculture and offering Bespoke loans and credit lines.
+Bespoke Volks- und Raiffeisenbank Niebüll aiffeisenbank land eG and Volksbank eG Niebüll, both of which had their headquarters in Niebüll.
+VR Bank eG covers the northern part Standard Volksbank Hallerthauer Germany A regional bank of Volksbankgroup in Bavaria offering loans and credit lines for agriculture.
+Zevener Volksbank Germany A regional bank of Volksbankgroup in Schleswig-Holstein with a high share of financing agriculture and offering loans and credit lines.
+Bespoke